What Is a Marketing Persona?

 - 13. Marketing Glossary

-What Is a Marketing Persona?
+What Is a Persona in Marketing?

 As the name suggests, an anti-persona is someone who isn’t part of your target market.
 When creating your actual personas, it’s good to identify anti-personas to ensure you don’t direct your campaigns towards people who won’t be interested in your product.

-Persona creation helps marketing teams to get inside their users’ minds and figure out what they want in a product or service.
+Creating marketing personas helps marketing teams to get inside their users’ minds and figure out what they want in a product or service.
 This information could be relayed back to the product team so that customer-focused enhancements can be made.

 Finally, personas help marketing teams to identify strong leads.
 By creating a personalized message for a fictional character, they might attract a real-life person who fits this description.
-This lead might respond to the marketing team’s efforts by visiting the organization’s website or signing up for a free trial, which could result in them becoming a long-time customer.
+This lead might respond to the marketing efforts by visiting the organization’s website or signing up for a free trial, which could result in them becoming a long-time customer.

 Name: Jane